Federation of American Scientists: Biosecurity Program

 The Biosecurity Program concentrates on researching and advocating policies that balance science and security without compromising national security or scientific progress.
 This includes preventing the misuse of research and promoting the public understanding of the real threats from biological and chemical weapons.
 The Federation of American Scientists also concentrates on researching and keeping the public informed on genetic engineering and genetic modification as a subset of their biosecurity program.
 One of their major concerns is resistance that species can develop to certain modifications from genetic resistance or from the use of antibiotics.

 The big concerns with biosecurity are accidental biological threats, intentional malicious biological threats, and natural biological threat occurrences.
 Because of these threats the Virtual Biosecurity Center (VBC) was set up.

 The Virtual Biosecurity Center provides and promotes biosecurity information, education, best practices and collaboration.
 Additionally, VBC offers significant news and events regarding biosecurity, a regularly updated education center and library, a global forum on Bio risks, an online informative policy tool, empowering partnerships among other professional biosecurity communities around the world, scheduled global conferences to raise awareness and develop plans for current and future biosecurity issues, as well as partnerships to tighten the gap between the scientific, public health, intelligence and law enforcement communities.

 Learning Technologies Program

 The Learning Technologies Program (LTP) focused on ways to use innovative technologies to improve how people teach and learn.
 The LTP created prototype games and learning tools and assembled collaborative projects consisting of non-governmental organization, design professionals, and community leaders to undertake innovative education initiatives at both the national and local level.

 The Project worked to help create learning tools to bring about major gains in learning and training.
 The major project of the Program is Immune Attack, a fully 3-D game in which high school students discover the inner workings of the body's circulatory and immune systems, as they pilot a tiny drone through the bloodstream to fight microscopic invaders.

+FAS Public Service Awards

+The FAS Public Service Awards, established in 1971, recognize outstanding work in science policy and culture.